What is the purpose of the office?

 .
 These regulatory functions are performed primarily through the units listed below.

 - Company Admissions Section receives company applications and coordinates the review of these applications to determine whether to license companies to sell insurance in Florida.

 - Life and Health Financial Oversight Unit monitors the financial condition of life and health insurers using internal financial analysis and on-site examinations.
 The unit is also responsible for the admissions process for new life and health entities as well as those proposing to expand into additional lines of business.

 - Life and Health Product Review Unit reviews and approves life and health insurance policy forms and rates to ensure compliance with statutes and rules.

-- Market Regulation Unit examines and investigates business practices and alleged violations of the Florida Insurance Code.
+- The Life and Health Market Regulation Unit examines and investigates life and health insurers and related parties regarding business practices and alleged violations of the Florida Insurance Code.

 - Market Research and Technology Unit is responsible for data collection, data analysis, market research and reporting, application maintenance and support, and technology innovation and planning.

 - Property and Casualty Financial Oversight Unit monitors the financial stability of property and casualty insurers, title insurers, and self-insurance funds by conducting financial examinations and ongoing financial analysis.

 - Property and Casualty Product Review Unit reviews property and casualty contracts and rate filings to ensure compliance with actuarial standards, statutes, and rules.